deepInteligence/25K-synthesized-face/README.md

 - Facilitate research in face recognition, analysis, and generation.
 - Provide a resource free from ethical constraints associated with real human data.
 - Enable testing and validation of models in applications like emotion recognition, demographic analysis, and more.
+## Download
+you can acsess to this dataset in this google drive [click here](https://drive.google.com/drive/folders/1hTfDL2h01fzX7z51GQxB4uaOf8wTbtSU?usp=drive_link)

 ## Dataset Details
 - **Number of Images**: 25,000 including 12,500 images for male and 12,500 images for female